Razor2b/DataVizClass/D3 homework/MyAnswer/README.md

+# D3 Homework
+D3 UofR assignment

-This is the url to see my work https://razor2b.github.io/D3-data-journalism/
+This is the actual url to see my work https://razor2b.github.io/D3-data-journalism/